SanderRonde/phpstan-vscode/README.md

 This command installs all JS and PHP dependencies and ensures you're ready to go for writing a PHPStan extension.

+### Running the extension

+To run the extension, you can use the `Launch Client` task in VSCode.
+This will start a new VSCode window with the extension running.
+Use `Client + Server` to also attach the debugger to the language server.

+### Building the extension for production

+To build for production or publish, use the VSCode Extension command (`vsce`). `vsce package` will build an installable `.vsix` file.

 ### Good-to-know commands

 The following command will run PHPStan on a demo file, this is handy for testing out changes to the PHPStan plugin that collects hover data.